robocode-dev/tank-royale/buildDocs/docs/tutorial/getting-started.md

 ## What is Robocode about?

 As written in the [Introduction](../articles/intro), Robocode is about creating a program for a tank.
-This program is run when it is selected and booted from the [GUI](../articles/gui).
+This program is run when selected and booted from the [GUI](../articles/gui).
 The goal is to keep the bot (tank) alive as long as possible and defeat all other enemy bots in a battle.
 The more damage you deal to enemy bots, and the better the bot is to survive enemy tanks, the better [score](../articles/scoring) your bot will receive.
 The higher the score, the better.

 ## Rounds and Turns